CCA-Public/digital-archives-manual/guides/arrangement.md

 * Reference code (ISAD(G) 3.1.1)/Object Number:
    * Duplicate original file reference number and add “FM”: e.g.:  AP222.S2.002.FM
 * Title (ISAD(G) 3.1.2)/Title:
    * Follow titling guidelines for File-level description.
 Title must indicate the nature of files (i.e. they are forward-migrated versions).
-Title should include some level of detail about the formats whenever possible as to increase access to records. e.g. "Forward-migrated formZ 6 and 7 files for 3 of RUR digital working files"
+Title should include some level of detail about the formats whenever possible as to increase access to records. e.g. "Forward-migrated form\*Z 6 and 7 files for 3 of RUR digital working files"
 * Scope and content note (ISAD(G) 3.3.1)/Description du contenu:
    * Detail and contextualize files which were migrated: list file paths of original file and indicate any specificity to new file versions if they do not appear in the processing spreadsheet.
-Refer to the original’s file description identification number.Add information about the migration process, if known: who, how, when and why. e.g. "Files were migrated by a CCA collaborator in 2014 as part of the preparation for the Archeology of the Digital Complexity and Convention exhibit."
+Refer to the original’s file description identification number.
+Add information about the migration process, if known: who, how, when and why. e.g. "Files were migrated by a CCA collaborator in 2014 as part of the preparation for the Archeology of the Digital Complexity and Convention exhibit."
 * Physical characteristics and technical requirements (ISAD(G) 3.4.4)/Physical Description field:
    * Indicate designated software for file access. e.g. “Files may be accessed using form\*Z version 6 to 8.”